See Worldwide VoD

 The claim is that this mechanism allows the guidance to specify what kind of AV is private and secure.

 However, if the BBFC are told to block non-compliant websites, in practice they will have to accept any system that websites use that verifies age.
-To do otherwise would be highly unfair: why should a site with legal material, that uses their own
+To do otherwise would be highly unfair: why should a site with legal material, that uses

-AV system, end up blocked by the BBFC?
+their own AV system, end up blocked by the BBFC?

 This will especially apply to systems that require registration / credit card tests.
 There are plenty of paysites already of course.
-These are not privacy friendly, as they strongly identify the user to the website - and they have to do this to minimise
+These are not privacy friendly, as they strongly identify the user to the website - and they have to do this to

-fraudulent payment card transactions.
+minimise fraudulent payment card transactions.
 That's alright as a matter of choice of course, but dangerous when it is done purely as a means of age verification.

-If asking for credit card details becomes common or permissible, and a credible ask in the minds of UK citizens, then the government will have created a gold mine for criminals to operate scam porn sites targeted at the UK, inviting people to supply
+If asking for credit card details becomes common or permissible, and a credible ask in the minds of UK citizens, then the government will have created a gold mine for criminals to operate scam porn sites targeted at the UK, inviting people to

-their credit cards to scam sites for Age Verification .
+supply their credit cards to scam sites for Age Verification .
 In fact you could see this being extended to all manner of sites that a criminal could claim were blocked until you prove you're over 18 .

 verified by visa fraud

 Once credit card details are harvested, in return for some minimal/copyright infringing porn access at a scam porn site, then criminals can of course resell them for fraud.
-Another easy to understand example of a criminal abusing this system is that you
+Another easy to understand example of a criminal abusing this system is

-fraudulent use of such cards.
+increase the fraudulent use of such cards.
 And if a website is validating credit cards to prove age, but not verifying them, then the internationally agreed standards to protect credit card data are unlikely to apply to them.

 Website blocking makes these scams more likely because the BBFC is likely to have to sacrifice control of the AV systems that are permissible, and a diversity of AV systems makes it hard for users to understand what is safe to do.
-During the committee
+During the

-be verifiable and trusted.
+providers, that would be verifiable and trusted.
 The government on the other hand believes that market-led solutions should be allowed to proliferate.
 This makes it hard for users to know which are safe or genuine.

 If website blocking becomes part of the enforcement armoury, then websites that employ unsafe but effective, or novel and unknown, AV systems will be able to argue that they should not be blocked.
-The BBFC is likely to have to err on the side of caution
+The BBFC is likely to have to err on the side of

-- it would be an extreme step to block an age-verifying website just because it hadn't employed an approved system.
+caution - it would be an extreme step to block an age-verifying website just because it hadn't employed an approved system.

 The amount of website blocking that takes place will add to the scamming problem and open up new opportunities for innovative criminals.
 The BBFC seems to be set to have an administrative power to order ISPs to block.
-If this is the case, the
+If this is the case,

-policy would appear to be designed to block many websites, rather than a small number.
-The more blocking of sites that users encounter, the more they will get used to the idea that age verification is in use for pornography or anything that could
+the policy would appear to be designed to block many websites, rather than a small number.
+The more blocking of sites that users encounter, the more they will get used to the idea that age verification is in use for pornography or anything that

 Security and privacy problems can be minimised, but are very, very hard to avoid if the government goes down the website blocking route.
-What MPs need to know right now is that they are moving too fast to predict the scale of the problems they are
+What MPs need to know right now is that they are moving too fast to predict the scale of the problems they

 The Digital Economy Bill is primarily reprehensible for introducing mass internet censorship, but don't forget it also enables the rapid sharing of government databases to more or less any official who makes a request